What a wise person (Jñāni) knows directly – can be summarized in below Ādi Śaṅkarācārya's words.

 Thus AWARENESS (Brahman) is present even in Deep Sleep.

 (For detailed explanation of this, see Māṇḍūkya Upaniṣad videos).

 “False” does NOT mean “Illusion” or non-existent, as often used by dualists as bases of attack against Advaita Vedānta's methodology.

 False just means: Changing.
+Or incidental.
 We call this Mithyā.

-Important point to know is the truth of Mithyā – is the unchanging Reality called Satya (Brahman).
+Important point to know is the truth of Mithyā is the unchanging reality called Satyam (Brahman).
 Thus Mithyā enjoys it's dependence on Satya.
 While Satya is independent of Mithyā.
 Meaning, Satya-Mithyā are never apart.
 They are not two (Advaita).

 (See below Wave, Ocean, H2O analogy to see relationship between Satya-Mithyā.
 Although you need to find a Vedānta teacher for full explanation of this.
 Because revealing Truth has many facets and can't be effectively passed through text alone.
 You need to hear it directly.
 I recommend my favorite teacher, Neema, at www.DiscoverVedanta.com)